 Since its 2004 introduction, the TL's windshield has been made of 4.7 mm thick acoustic glass, which consists of two layers of safety glass, separated by a thin acoustic resin center.
 Representing the first time that acoustic glass with a shade band had been applied to a luxury vehicle in North America, the windshield reduces road noise on smooth asphalt significantly in higher frequency ranges.
 To reduce noise intrusion through the side glass, the front and rear movable door glass is 5 mm thick.

 Engineers treated the trunk as an acoustic package, containing the speaker array and trunk hinges and springs in a rigid box structure.
-This improves audio bass performance, reduces interior noise levels, enhances the appearance of the trunk interior, and eliminates the chance that belongings will be damaged by a speaker or hinge.
+This design improves audio bass performance, reduces interior noise levels, enhances the appearance of the trunk interior, and eliminates the chance that belongings will be damaged by a speaker or hinge.

 NVH reduction items

-- Re-designed aluminum-alloy front subframe
+- Aluminum-alloy front subframe

-- Re-designed outside mirrors with full seals
+- Outside mirrors with full seals

 - 5 mm side glass